Notes and Applied Theory Small Data Ethics

 Fairness under small-n

 Small cohorts make subgroup analysis and reporting risky.
-When a department has five people, a breakdown by role or tenure may effectively name individuals even without using names.
 Suppression, aggregation, and careful narrative framing are not optional politeness — they are ethical design choices with real stakes.

 Contestability as a design requirement